celsiusnarhwal/RIL/docs/index.md

 ## Updating icon libraries

 Whenever new icons are added to any of RIL's supported libraries, you don't need to wait for an RIL update to use them.
-Just have Reflex to reinstall your project's frontend packages and you'll be good to go:
+Just have Reflex reinstall your project's frontend packages and you'll be good to go:

 ```shell
 reflex init && reflex run